Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on networks

 Next, we focus on networks where we allow for discontinuous flux functions.
 The key idea is to consider the regularized flux function $f^\epsilon$ and take the limit $\epsilon \rightarrow 0$ to obtain results for the original problem at intersections.
 In doing so, the standard approaches can be directly applied to the regularized flux function $f^\epsilon$.

 We start with a short introduction to the network setting.
 For more details on traffic flow network models we refer the reader to \cite{garavellohanpiccoli2016book} and the references therein.

-Let $G = (\mathcal{}V, \mathcal{E})$ be a directed finite graph consisting of a nonempty set $\mathcal{V}$ of vertices and a nonempty set of edges $\mathcal{E}$ representing the roads.
-We denote by $\delta_v^- $ and $\delta_v^+$ the set of all incoming and outgoing edges for every vertex $v \in V$.
+Let $G = (\mathcal{V}, \mathcal{E})$ be a directed finite graph consisting of a nonempty set $\mathcal{V}$ of vertices and a nonempty set of edges $\mathcal{E}$ representing the roads.
+We denote by $\delta_v^- $ and $\delta_v^+$ the set of all incoming and outgoing edges for every vertex $v \in \mathcal{V}$.
 Every edge $e \in \mathcal{E}$ is interpreted as an interval $I_e = (a_e,b_e) \subset \R$ representing the spatial extension of the road $e$.\\ For all edges $e$, which do not discharge into a vertex, i.e. $e \notin \cup_{v \in \mathcal{V}} \delta_v^-$, we set an infinite road length by $b_e = +\infty$.
 Analogously, for all edges $e$, which do not originate from a vertex, i.e. $e \notin \cup_{v \in \mathcal{V}} \delta_v^+$, we set an infinite road length by $a_e = -\infty$. \\ We call the couple $(\mathcal{I}, \mathcal{V})$ with $\mathcal{I} = \{I_e: e\in \mathcal{E}\}$ a road network.

-Assume that we have $n$ incoming and $m$ outgoing roads.
-Then, we need additional information how vehicles are distributed from one road to another.
+\rv{In order to derive the network solution, we restrict to the description of a single junction $v\in\mathcal{V}$.
+Hence, from now on we consider a fixed junction with $n$ incoming and $m$ outgoing roads.} Then, we need additional information how vehicles are distributed from one road to another.
 Hence, we need to define a distribution matrix $ A \in [0,1]^{n \times m}$ as in \cite{garavellohanpiccoli2016book}: